 |Product||Description||Examples of use||Delivery form||Strength (µm)|

-Cellulosediacetat (CDA), clear, untreated, natural antifog-effect, superior
+Cellulosediacetat (CDA), clear, untreated, natural antifog-effect, superior flatness, food safe, plastic free certified up to 115μm, compostable

 Technical data sheet